potatoqualitee/mssqlsuite/README.md

 * `install` - The apps to install.
 Options include: `sqlengine`, `sqlclient`, `sqlpackage`, `localdb`, and `fulltext`
 * `sa-password` - The sa password for the SQL instance.
 The default is `dbatools.I0`
+* `admin-username` - The admin username for the SQL instance.
+The default is `sa`.
+When specified, the built-in `sa` user will be renamed to this username
 * `collation` - Change the collation associated with the SQL Server instance
 * `version` - The version of SQL Server to install in year format.
 Options are 2019 and 2022 (defaults to 2022)
 * `show-log` - Show logs, including docker logs, for troubleshooting